jdbean/blog-mirror/_posts/2018-11-05-topological-search.md

 => ["d", "f", "b", "c", "g", "a", "e"]
 ```

-What if we tweak the sample in put just a bit by adding a element `["b", "f"]` to the `dependencies` array input?
-Our graph now looks like this:
+Checking our diagram this appears to be one of the many possible valid orders of task completion for the specified graph.
+What if we tweak the sample input just a bit by adding an element `["b", "f"]` to the `dependencies` array input?
+This graph now looks like this:

 ![chart of invalid sample input](/assets/img/topologicalsort-1.svg)

-And now, when we run our program on this modified input we get the following output:
+When we run the program on this modified input we get the following output:

 ```console
 An error has occurred.
 No valid order detected.